 What is the thyroid gland?

 The thyroid gland is located near the trachea (windpipe), just below the larynx (voice box).
 It is a paired gland that is responsible for the production of thyroid hormones.
-The major thyroid hormone that is produced by the thyroid gland is thyroxine (T4).
+The major thyroid hormone produced by the thyroid gland is thyroxine (T4).
 Thyroid hormones have far-reaching effects on the body, controlling the body's metabolic rate.

 What types of thyroid gland disorders occur in dogs?